LethalLuck/VerifiableCoin-WinForms/README.md

 This needs an immense amount of work to be completely viable.
 Once ported to WPF this will most likely be improved.
+Next push will integrate https://beacon.nist.gov/beacon/2.0/pulse/time/ instead of a blockchain

 Soon to be added:
   ```Base64 setting export and import